FanisNik/FanisNik/README.md

 ## Junior Software Engineer | Aspiring Software Project Manager

-**Computer Science student at the University of Western Macedonia (UOWM)**, graduating in 2025.
+Computer Science student at the [University of Western Macedonia (UOWM)](https://www.uowm.gr/en/), graduating in 2025.
-I had the privilege to broaden my studies through an Erasmus+ program at Universidad de Castilla-La Mancha in Spain, where I focused on Computer Networks, Information Systems Audit, and VLSI Design.
+I had the privilege to broaden my studies through an Erasmus+ program at [Universidad de Castilla-La Mancha (UCLM)](https://www.uclm.es/en), where I focused on Computer Networks, Information Systems Audit, and VLSI Design.

-Starting this September 2025, I will continue my academic journey at **Universidad Politécnica de Madrid**, pursuing a Master’s in Software and Systems.
+Starting this September 2025, I will continue my academic journey at [Universidad Politécnica de Madrid (UPM)](https://www.upm.es/), pursuing a Master’s in Software and Systems.

 I’m passionate about **software engineering**, **clean architecture**, and building scalable, user-focused applications.
 With over 20 certifications from top institutions like Harvard, AWS, and Cisco, I constantly explore new technologies and improve my craft through hands-on projects and hackathons.